tylerlong/glip-ping-chatbot/README.md

 yarn add --dev serverless
 ```

 We installed `pg` because we would like to use PostgreSQL as database.
-In order to deploy to AWS Lambda, you can choose either PostgreSQL or MySQL as database.
-Install `mysql` of you use MySQL as database.
-For local development, you can choose SQLite(refer to [Quick start with Express.js](https://github.com/tylerlong/glip-ping-chatbot/tree/express#quick-start-with-expressjs)).

 We use [serverless-http](https://github.com/dougmoscrop/serverless-http) to use Express.js code in AWS Lambda.
 So that we can reuse code between Express.js and AWS Lambda.

-We use [serverless](https://github.com/serverless/serverless) framework to help us deploy the project to AWS  with ease.
+We use [serverless](https://github.com/serverless/serverless) framework to help us to deploy the project to AWS  with ease.

 ### Coding